RobotsBuildingEducation/Educate/scripts/progress/ComputerScience.md

 At this point, we can actually start to loop right back to where we started with programming languages and the design of algorithms.
 Every time we take these steps, we're given the chance to code or make new decisions.
 That decisions, one way or another, is going to get us closer to the answer we're looking for.

 As usual, I recommend to just step away from the code for a moment and consider how many decisions you're always making.
 Slow down and observe.
+Why are you making those choices?
+What are you optimizing for?
 What categories and groupings do you create?
 Why do you create them?
 And how does that help you make it through the day-to-day?

 That's algorithms!
 If you spend enough time geeking out about it, you end up thinking about going in between and across dimensions of the universe.